Document Type : Systematic Review

 Authors

-1 Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.
+Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

-2 MSc Student of Health Education and Promotion, Yasuj University of Medical Sciences, Yasuj, Iran.
+MSc Student of Health Education and Promotion, Yasuj University of Medical Sciences, Yasuj, Iran.

-3 Associate Professor of Pediatric Cardiology, Department of Pediatrics, Faculty of Medicine, Bushehr University of Medical Sciences, Bushehr, Iran.
+Associate Professor of Pediatric Cardiology, Department of Pediatrics, Faculty of Medicine, Bushehr University of Medical Sciences, Bushehr, Iran.

-4 Professor of Health Education and Promotion, School of Health, Mashhad University of Medical Sciences, Mashhad, Iran.
+Professor of Health Education and Promotion, School of Health, Mashhad University of Medical Sciences, Mashhad, Iran.

 Abstract

-Results: The COVID-19 vaccine acceptance rate ranged from 64.2% to 83.6%.
-Various determinants at the individual (fear of short-term side effects of vaccines, personality traits, and distrust of vaccines and pharmaceutical companies), socio-cultural (conspiracy theory, social learning, misconceptions about COVID-19, and fatalism), and legal-managerial levels (incomplete information, difficult and irregular access to vaccination centers, lack of restrictions and compulsion to be vaccinated, and lack of incentives to be vaccinated) were involved in refusing the injection of the COVID-19 vaccine.
-Higher education level, older age, male gender, marital status, having chronic diseases or being already infected with severe COVID-19 infection, as well as respect for the rights of others, were associated with better acceptance of vaccination (p<0.05).
+Results: The acceptance rate for the COVID-19 vaccine ranged from 64.2% to 83.6%.
+Various determinants influenced the refusal of the COVID-19 vaccine at individual, socio-cultural, and legal-managerial levels.
+Individual factors included fear of short-term side effects, personality traits, and distrust of vaccines and pharmaceutical companies.
+Socio-cultural determinants encompassed conspiracy theories, social learning, misconceptions about COVID-19, and fatalism.
+Legal-managerial factors involved incomplete information, difficult and irregular access to vaccination centers, a lack of restrictions or mandates for vaccination, and insufficient incentives to receive the vaccine.
+Additionally, higher education levels, older age, male gender, marital status, having chronic diseases or a history of severe COVID-19 infection, as well as respect for the rights of others, were associated with better acceptance of vaccination (p < 0.05).

 Keywords